awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

 You typically set up two cache behaviors for each endpoint:
 + The parent manifest, which is the index to your files
-+ The child manifest, which is the video content itself<a name="live-streaming-with-mediapackage-create-cache-behavior-procedure"></a>
++ The segments, which are the files of the video content<a name="live-streaming-with-mediapackage-create-cache-behavior-procedure"></a>

 **To create a cache behavior for an endpoint**